mathesar-foundation/mathesar-wiki/docs/team/worklogs/kriti.md

 - **Comms**
 	- Caught up on email and GitHub
 	- Followed up on demo fix deployment / release discussion
+	- Call with Sean about vacation handoff and benefits
 - **Administrative**
 	- Meeting with Ian about funding logistics
 	- Meeting with Sam & Adam about funding logistics and administrative next steps
+	- Followed up on funding logistics
 - **Code**
 	- Re-reviewed wiki PR
 	- Helped with wiki deployment issues